villarasu/Helmet-Violation-Accident-Detection-with-Agent-Based-RAG-LLM-Cloud-Logging-and-Real-Time-Telegra/problem_statement.md

 ### Chatbot & RAG

-* Provide a chatbot interface that can answer queries against incident history (example: "Show today’s no-helmet cases near Gate 3").
+* Provide a chatbot interface that can answer queries against incident history (example: "Show me reports").
 Use a RAG approach with embeddings + retrieval.

 ### Operational Goals